zackmdavis/Less_Wrong_Drafts/conversations-with-cade-metz-on-the-rationalists.md

 **CM**: Basically what he's saying is we might be in a simulation.
 I mean, how else does that work unless we're in a simulation?

-**ZMD**: I mean, you don't you don't necessarily have to be in the simulation, it's just that if if someone else can predict, if some other agency can predict you sufficiently well, it doesn't matter if their prediction itself is a simulation, but if the prediction is accurate, that's still enough to make the Newcomb's things work.
+**ZMD**: I mean, you don't necessarily have to be in the simulation, it's just that if someone else can predict, if some other agency can predict you sufficiently well, it doesn't matter if their prediction itself is a simulation, but if the prediction is accurate, that's still enough to make the Newcomb's things work.
 Nate Soares even has a blog post about, [Newcomb's problems are common in real life](https://mindingourway.com/newcomblike-problems-are-the-norm/), which argues that  to the extent that people can are good judges of character, and you can say, ah, this person is someone I can trust, that is a kind of timeless decision theory.
 I can trust you to make a deal, because I know that you won't betray me even when it would be in your interest to suddenly betray me when you could get away with it, but because I know you, the fact that I know that if I can predict that you won't do that, that's why I'm willing to trust you in the first place.

 **CM**: Yeah, but we all know no one can really predict the future, and there's always a chance that—